sbb-api/api-wagon-maintenance/index.md

 Currently, only measured values of locomotives are transmitted to this API.
 The locomotives are managed as functional locations in SAP ERP.

 ## Sign-up
 In order for you to use the API, sign-up is required.
-Result of signing up is an application which provides you a token endpoint URL, client ID and secret.
+Result of signing up is an application which provides you a token endpoint URL, a client ID and a client secret.
 With these information you can obtain an OAuth v2 token which is needed for the authorization of the API call.

 Sign-up is done here:
 * Production environment: https://developer.sbb.ch/apis/sap_apim_wagonmaintenance/information